Xiaofei-it/ToyRoom/README.md

 also effective.
 However, these techniques have several disadvantages, such as making code difficult to maintain and leading to a potential risk of memory leaking.

-To solve these problems, I compose the ToyRoom/Shelly library.
+To solve these problems, I compose the ToyRoom library.
-The ToyRoom/Shelly library provides a novel pattern which uses a method chain to illustrate how each component varies with a business object.
+The ToyRoom library provides a novel pattern which uses a method chain to illustrate how each component varies with a business object.
 In the method chain, each method takes an action which represents the change of a particular component.
 The chain of methods represents all of the changes of all of the corresponding components.
 Thus you can see the change of the whole "world" in a single file rather than searching the whole project for the corresponding classes.

-By the ToyRoom/Shelly library, you can use a method chain in which each method takes an action as an argument, to create a object named "Domino" which, once invoked, performs each action according to the action sequence in the method chain.
+By the ToyRoom library, you can use a method chain in which each method takes an action as an argument, to create a object named "Domino" which, once invoked, performs each action according to the action sequence in the method chain.